InteractiveComputerGraphics/SPlisHSPlasH/doc/py_creating_scenes.md

 scene.fluidBlocks.append(Scenes.FluidBlock(id='Fluid', box=Scenes.Box([0.5, 0.0, 0.5], [1.5, 2.0, 1.5]), mode=0, initialVelocity=[0.0, 0.0, 0.0]))
 ```

-This will recreate a somewhat larger scene than the default double dam break
+This will recreate a somewhat larger scene than the default double dam break.

 ## Putting it all together